GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 Product data enrichment

-Enriching product catalogues with AI typically involves no personal data at all — you are working with descriptions, categories, and attributes, not information about individuals.
+Enriching product catalogues with AI typically involves no personal data at all, you are working with descriptions, categories, and attributes, not information about individuals.
 From a GDPR perspective, this is one of the simplest use cases.
+An e-commerce business looking to enrich its product listings with AI can usually do so without any particular formality, since no personal data enters the process.
+It is often the best first project for an SME wanting to get familiar with AI without tackling sensitive questions straight away.

 Sales data analysis